iaaron-green/grampus_version_1/Backend/README.md

  -- "ratingType" is a variable that represent Like: "like_best_looker", "like_super_worker", "like_extrovert"

- -- or Dislike type: "dislike_untidy", "dislike_deadliner", "like_introvert".
+ -- or Dislike type: "dislike_untidy", "dislike_deadliner", "dislike_introvert".

 6. POST LikeProfile  http://localhost:8080/api/profiles/1/like (you shoud input user token to header and "ratingType" to JSON for this request)